borg286/sevtech/README.md

 * The press and grindstone are needed much less often than a heavy supply of planks and sticks.
 Prioritize the chopper with hopper input and extraction.

+* Leather gets a bit faster with the stiring basins(?)
+But is still manual.
+But you can do 6 basins in parallel while you wait for each to go through the stirring animation.

 ## Nutrition

 The Nutrition mod encourages you to eat a balanced diet, giving you relevant buffs for eating food.
 See farming and homesteading for how to get a healthy supply of ingredients.